-There was a time when one out of every two Americans Gallup polled knew Alfred Kinsey’s name, and to gay men, lesbians, and bisexuals he was a living hero.
+There was a time when one out of every two Americans Gallup polled knew Alfred Kinsey’s name, and to gay men, lesbians, bisexuals, and transgender pioneers including Louise Lawrence and Christine Jorgensen he was a living hero.
 Sadly, for the last quarter century or so, calling Alfred Kinsey “the man who made the homosexual movement possible” has come not from that movement but the anti-gay industry.

 Next to Kinsey on the Wall, late fellow honoree Harry Hay had long dreamed of an organization of gays and gave Kinsey and his research credit for mobilizing him in 1948.